 The butler had a bath waiting for us with fragrant flower petals.
 He scheduled our meals, met us with a cart to take us to every meal, called to check in and see if we needed anything.
 He offered to unpack and pack for us, to set up private meals on the beach and to arrange private tours.
 I’m fairly certain there would not have been much I could have asked that he wouldn’t have done.

 Our second butler experience was at Mandapa, a Ritz-Carlton Reserve in Ubud.
-Our lovely young butler not only did the usual check in and check out for us, she offered to pack and unpack for us, made personalized spa arrangements, reserved the best table for us in the restaurant and made certain she was there to see us off and greet us when we went out for tours.
+Our lovely young butler not only did the usual check-in and check out for us, but she also offered to pack and unpack for us, made personalized spa arrangements, reserved the best table for us in the restaurant and made certain she was there to see us off and greet us when we went out for tours.

 My husband injured himself just before we left for Bali and he was still using a cane when we arrived at Mandapa.
 Never one to sit still, however, he decided to hike from our villa up the steep hill to the lobby.
 It was a long hike and a hot day.
 He turned down multiple offers from everyone—including the maids and the landscapers—to get a ride.
 When he arrived at the top of the hill, there stood our butler with a cold cloth and a drink for him.
 And a golf cart to bring him back down the hill.
 I could definitely get used to traveling with a butler.